ATFunded Pro Rules

 Funded Account

-On Funded Accounts, consistency requirements no longer apply, and this rule is replaced by Minimum Trades rule.
+On Funded Accounts, consistency requirements no longer apply, and this rule is replaced by Minimum Trades Rule.

 Funded Account – Minimum Trades